top of page

 Lee Almodovar

 Twenty-five years in Quality Assurance teaches you to spot a bug from a mile away.
-You get a feel for a codebase, you understand its rhythms, and you know when something is fundamentally wrong.
-Recently, I've been running a long-term test case on Google Gemini, a popular AI model, and the results are not just frustrating—they're a textbook example of what happens when a company loses its way.
+I’ve developed a feel for a codebase.
+I understand its rhythms, and I know when something is fundamentally wrong.
+Recently, I've been running a long-term test case on Google Gemini, a popular AI model.
+The results are not just frustrating—they're a textbook example of what happens when a company loses its way.

 A conversation with Google Gemini